Incidents and Risk Signals – Overview

 The detection framework is organized into logical categories that reflect the different layers an attacker must control in order to convincingly impersonate a real user.
 Each detector contributes contextual risk signals, not binary verdicts, and is intended to be evaluated in combination with others.

-Network and Location Signals
+Network and Location

 Network and location signals evaluate where access appears to originate and how traffic is routed to the platform.
 These detectors identify inconsistencies between reported location, routing infrastructure, and expected user geography.